Taxon

-In biology, a taxon (back-formation from taxonomy; plural taxa) is a group of one or more populations of an organism or organisms seen by taxonomists to form a unit.
+In biology, the taxon (back-formation from taxonomy; : taxa) is a group of one or more populations of an organism or organisms seen by taxonomists to form a unit.
 Although neither is required, a taxon is usually known by a particular name and given a particular ranking, especially if and when it is accepted or becomes established.
-It is very common, however, for taxonomists to remain at odds over what belongs to a taxon and the criteria used for inclusion.
+It is very common, however, for taxonomists to remain at odds over what belongs to a taxon and the criteria used for inclusion, especially in the context of rank-based ("Linnaean") nomenclature (much less so under phylogenetic nomenclature).
 If a taxon is given a formal scientific name, its use is then governed by one of the nomenclature codes specifying which scientific name is correct for a particular grouping.